opendocsg/opendoc-state-courts-practice-directions-2021/PART-12-ELECTRONIC-FILING-SERVICE.md

 ## 83. Establishment of Electronic Filing Service and appointment of network service provider

-### In exercise of the powers conferred by Order 28, Rules 2 and 3 of the Rules of Court 2021, the Registrar, with the approval of the Chief Justice, hereby —
+In exercise of the powers conferred by Order 28, Rules 2 and 3 of the Rules of Court 2021, the Registrar, with the approval of the Chief Justice, hereby —

 >>(a) establishes an Electronic Filing Service known as the Integrated Electronic Litigation System or eLitigation and accessible at <https://www.elitigation.sg>; and

 >>(b) appoints CrimsonLogic Pte Ltd as the Electronic Filing Service provider for this service.

-## 84.Appointment of agent to establish service bureau
+## 84. Appointment of agent to establish service bureau

 Pursuant to Order 28, Rule 5 of the Rules of Court 2021, the Registrar hereby appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau at 133 New Bridge Road #19 01/02 Chinatown Point Singapore 059413 (or such other address in Singapore as may be deemed suitable).